asm-products/artfactum-frontend/README.md

   - Will not accept PRs that reduce coverage
 5. Open PR back into develop
   - Make PR Description links to the Bounty and add a comment to the Bounty linking the PR

+##React and JSX
+Use JSX for better workflow.
+Install react-tools and use JSX -w [original file] [build file].
+This will automatically compile your jsx js into valid js.

+The build directory is located in app/build.
+Put the original somewhere in app/scripts.